Bread05/Epicgamergaminggamergame/README.md

 and somehow ps1 its coming in 2 days you can even load games onto it ill try remaking my old game jam game on it

 so it came early a hour ago and this is the best freaking thing ever for some reason it doesnt have nes or snes but i dont care that much sence you can play the only good games on those consoles on the gba ports pokemon fire red is really good btw

+That is awesome about the gameboy advance clone !
+Pokemon FIRE was the JAM!
+I cannot figure this out for the life of me.
+I think you and I are going to have to video chat and I will need some of your help.
+I have thursday and friday off so maybe we would be able to do that.
+To be honest I've been having a reallly hard time figuring out unity in general, so i've been watching brackeys videos non-stop lol .
+I was looking at all of the code and everything you already have uploaded, i am beyond impressed.
+I really want to keep working on this.